 Has anyone died from alpha-gal syndrome?

 Yes.
-The first formally documented death was published in 2024 — a young man in New Jersey who developed anaphylaxis approximately four hours after eating beef.
+The first formally documented death was published in 2024 in The Journal of Allergy and Clinical Immunology: In Practice — a previously healthy young man in New Jersey who developed anaphylaxis approximately four hours after eating beef.
 Several additional suspected AGS-related deaths have surfaced since.

 Is alpha-gal syndrome man-made?

-No mainstream scientific support for a laboratory or deliberate origin.
-Independent researchers note the geographic overlap between AGS hotspots and the historical Plum Island Animal Disease Center location and argue for further investigation.
+No mainstream scientific support for a deliberate laboratory origin.
+The biological mechanism does not require engineered modification.
+Independent researchers note the geographic overlap between AGS hotspots and the Plum Island facility, cite Burgdorfer's documented military-research statements via Newby, and argue for further investigation.
 The CDC does not support this framing.

 What foods trigger alpha-gal reactions?

-Red meat (beef, pork, lamb, venison, etc.), products derived from them (gelatin, some dairy), and medications with mammalian excipients (heparin, some vaccines, certain monoclonals).
+Red meat (beef, pork, lamb, venison), products derived from them (gelatin, some dairy), and medications with mammalian excipients (heparin, certain vaccines with gelatin stabilizers, cetuximab and some other monoclonals).
 Poultry and fish are generally safe.
-Reactions typically delayed 2–6 hours.
+Reactions typically delayed 2–8 hours.